 6. Extrapolation.
 Why do investment companies attach wealth warnings that past performance is no guide to future performances.
 It’s because they know that investors chase markets after the fact.
 They get in after markets rise considerably only to see them fall considerably, then exit when they fall considerably only to see them rise.

 And what is the answer then?
 Simple.
 Stay invested in a well diversified portfolio consistent with your risk tolerance once you have enough cash for current and emergency expenses.
 8.4% p.a. over a 23 and a half year period didn’t happen by stock picking.
 It happened as a natural consequence of markets doing what they do.
-Time, not timing, is King!
+Avoiding investment mistakes can be achieved but remember, time, not timing, is King!

 Find Out How We Can Help You